kamalgill/flask-appengine-template/README.md

 4. Configure datastore models at `src/application/models.py`
 5. Configure application views and URL routes at `src/application/views.py`
 6. Configure forms at `src/application/forms.py`
-7. Add a `secret_keys.py` file at `src/application/secret_keys.py`, with the following contents:
+8. Add a `secret_keys.py` file at `src/application/secret_keys.py`, with the following contents:

 <pre class="console">
 	CSRF_SECRET_KEY = '{MY_SECRET_CSRF_KEY}'
 	SESSION_KEY = '{MY_SECRET_SESSION_KEY}'
 </pre>

-where the keys are a randomized string of characters
+where the keys are a randomized string of characters.

-or, run the `generate_keys.py` script at `src/application/generate_keys.py` to generate the keys file
+Or, run the `generate_keys.py` script at `src/application/generate_keys.py` to generate the keys file.

+Note: Copy the .gitignore file from the tarball folder's root to your git repository root to keep the secret_keys module out of version control.

 Front-end Customization